JedWalton/awesome_ray_tracing/README.md

                       +----------------------------------+'

-Viewport performs calculation using ray direction and ray data and renders the viewport.
+Viewport performs calculation using ray direction and ray data to renders the viewport.

                                                   Viewport